-The NPS also engaged the Center for Oral and Public History (COPH) at the California State University, Fullerton, to conduct historic research at the outset of this study.
+The NPS also engaged the Center for Oral and Public History (COPH) at the California State University, Fullerton in 2009, prior to the formal start of the study, to conduct historic research.
 In the course of conducting this research, the COPH team interviewed numerous individuals who were at one time associated with Cesar Chavez or the farm labor movement.
 These interviews also guided the study process.